Configuring webMethods.io MFT Settings

 Configure webMethods.io MFT to send emails in the following scenarios:

-2. In User email settings, check Activate email alerts for user creation/update option.
+2. In User email settings, select the Activate email alerts for user creation/update option.

-3. Specify the email details in User email settings.
+3. Specify the details in User email settings.
 The following table lists the supported email fields:

 Field Description